-The Organization recognizes Support received from the ACORN early life program, aftercare program, summer camps and lunch program as additional service revenue.
+The Organization recognizes revenue received from the ACORN early life program, aftercare program, summer camps and lunch program as additional service revenue.
+The amount received during the year ending June 30, 2016 was \$38,942.

 Income Taxes

 The Organization is a not-for-profit organization that is exempt from Federal and state income taxes under Internal Revenue Code Section 501(c)(3).